Read with BonusRead with Bonus

 “You’d best stay close to me until you find your footing."

-"Thank you, Maeve," I said quietly.
+"Thank you, Maeve," I replied quietly.

 "I suppose I’ll have to be," I replied, forcing a small smile.

-"That's the spirit," Maeve said with a chuckle.
+"That’s the spirit," Maeve chuckled.

 "Come on, then.”